Peter Paul Rubens: Italy (1600–1608)

 In 1600 Rubens travelled to Italy with his first pupil Deodat del Monte.
 They stopped first in Venice, where he saw paintings by Titian, Veronese, and Tintoretto.
-The colouring and compositions of Veronese and Tintoretto had an immediate effect on Rubens' painting, and his later, mature style was profoundly influenced by Titian.
+The colouring and compositions of Veronese and Tintoretto had an immediate effect on Rubens's painting, and his later, mature style was profoundly influenced by Titian.
 His visit to Venice coincided with that of Duke Vincenzo I Gonzaga of Mantua.
-It is possible that he was hired by the Duke during his stay in Venice or that Otto van Veen, who was court painter to Archdukes Albert and Isabella, joint governors of Flanders, had introduced Rubens to the Duke during the latter's visit to the Brussels court.
+It is possible that he was hired by the Duke during his stay in Venice or that Otto van Veen, who was court painter to Archdukes Albert and Isabella, joint governors of the Spanish Netherlands, had introduced Rubens to the Duke during the latter's visit to the Brussels court.
 The small Duchy of Mantua was renowned as an art centre and the Duke as an avid art collector with a rich collection of Italian masters.
 Rubens mainly painted portraits of the Duke's family and also copied the famous Renaissance paintings in the Duke's collection.
 With financial support from the Duke, Rubens travelled to Rome by way of Florence in 1601.
 There, he studied classical Greek and Roman art and copied works of the Italian masters.
 The Hellenistic sculpture Laocoön and His Sons was especially influential on him, as was the art of Michelangelo, Raphael and Leonardo.